Pranavdmg20/quanta-blockchain/README.md

 ## 🌟 Overview

-Quantum Blockchain v1 is a revolutionary blockchain implementation that integrates quantum computing principles to achieve unparalleled security and efficiency.
+Quanta Block is a revolutionary blockchain implementation that integrates quantum computing principles to achieve unparalleled security and efficiency.
 By leveraging quantum-generated signatures, random numbers, and algorithms, this blockchain is designed to be resilient against quantum attacks, making it the world's most secure blockchain technology.

 ## 🚀 Features